hibernator11/KU-Leuven-Libraries-Impact-CollectionsAsData/README.md

 **Reuse**
 - [Reuse - Wartime posters](https://nbviewer.org/github/hibernator11/KU-Leuven-Libraries-Impact-CollectionsAsData/blob/main/notebooks/transformation/wartime-posters-reuse.ipynb) This example shows how to use SPARQL to analyse the data generated

-- Thanks to the enrichment with external repositories such as Wikidata, we can create mpa visualisations using the [Wikidata SPARQL endpoint](https://w.wiki/Dyey):
+- Thanks to the enrichment with external repositories such as Wikidata, we can create map visualisations using the [Wikidata SPARQL endpoint](https://w.wiki/Dyey):

 ```
 #defaultView:Map